Food System Assessment

 Riley County and City of Manhattan, KS Food System Master Plan

-The Food and Farm Council of Riley County and City of Manhattan, KS is partnering with New Venture Advisors to complete a Food System Master Plan that will guide the development of a dynamic and sustainable community food system.
-This is a comprehensive approach to identifying policy solutions that influence how food is produced, processed, distributed, stored, transported, purchased and consumed.
-NVA and the Food and Farm Council are engaging community members and food system stakeholders to inform goals and action steps, and the finished Plan will be presented for adoption by the governing bodies of the City of Manhattan and Riley County.
-The planning project is funded by Blue Cross Blue Shield of Kansas’ Pathways to a Healthy Kansas community grant program.
-(2021)
+The Food and Farm Council of Riley County and City of Manhattan, KS partnered with New Venture Advisors to complete a Food System Master Plan that would guide the development of a dynamic and sustainable community food system.
+This was a comprehensive approach to identify policy solutions that influenced how food is produced, processed, distributed, stored, transported, purchased and consumed.
+NVA and the Food and Farm Council engaged community members and food system stakeholders to inform goals and action steps, and the finished Plan was adopted by the governing bodies of the City of Manhattan and Riley County.
+The planning project was funded by Blue Cross Blue Shield of Kansas’ Pathways to a Healthy Kansas community grant program.
+(2022)

 Junction City and Geary County Food System Master Plan

 Live Well Geary County Food Policy Council completed a Food System Plan to provide a 10 year guide for the development of their community’s food system.
 This planning process provided a comprehensive approach to food system efforts – by identifying policy solutions that influence how food is produced, processed, distributed, stored, transported, purchased and consumed.
 The Plan was unanimously adopted by the Junction City Commission and the Geary County Commission in July of 2022.
 New Venture Advisors provided strategic direction and technical assistance to them and their local planning partners in the development of this plan, supported the adoption process, and is supporting early stage Plan implementation efforts.
 (2022)